Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 Pirate Bottle Store

 Just a few blocks down from the Methodist Church stood the Pirate Bottle Store on the corner of De Korte & Biccard Street.
-It was owned by liquor merchants Jooste & Bryant whose original building still stands in Jeppe (and is the only building left on Johannesburg with the iron lettering still on the roof).
+It was owned by liquor merchants Jooste & Bryant whose original building still stands in Jeppe (and is the only building left in Johannesburg with the iron lettering still on the roof).
 It was built in 1894 and designed by Charles R. Snell.
-In 1897 and additional warehouse/shed was added by Snell & Waterson.
+In 1897 and an additional warehouse/shed was added by Snell & Waterson.
 The store with its iron lettering on the roof can be seen vaguely in the picture below.

 Freeman Cottage and shops